koresframework/Kores/docs/-code-a-p-i/com.github.jonathanxd.codeapi.base.comment/-comment-holder/comments.md

 `abstract val comments: `[`Comments`](../-comments/index.md)

-All comments inside this holder.
+All comments of this element.